 Where to get help

-If the matter relates to complaints about tourism services or products, contact the service provider directly.
-If you are not satisfied with the response you receive, then you may lodge a complaint with the Mexico government's consumer protection agency
+If you are not satisfied with the response you receive, you can lodge a complaint with the Mexico government's consumer protection agency

-Consular Services Charter explains what the Australian Government can and cannot do to assist Australians overseas.
-For consular assistance, see contact details below:
+Consular services charter for what the Australian Government can and can't do to assist you overseas.
+For consular assistance, contact the Australian Embassy in Mexico City.

 Australian Embassy, Mexico City